allnulled/javadoc/README.md

 - the other content is just markdown, and it is up to the developer what to show and how.

-Finally, in any case, if you have another necessities or you want to manage the data extracted from the Javadoc comments in other ways, you can take the JSON output, and play with it.
+Finally, in any case, if you have another needs or you want to manage the data extracted from the Javadoc comments in other ways, you can take the JSON output, and play with it.
 In the end, this is how the markdown code is generated.